cmaloney/dcos-docs/_pages/overview/kick-the-tires.md

 hide_from_navigation: false
 hide_from_related: false
 ---
-If you've already read through the other [Overview][1] topics and you're looking to get some more hands on experience, the next step is to spin up a DCOS cluster for yourself.
+If you've already read through the other [overview][1] topics and you're looking to get some more hands on experience, the next step is to spin up a DCOS cluster for yourself.

 # Install DCOS

-The best way to try out DCOS is to [Install the Community Edition][2] on your favorite cloud provider.
+The best way to try out DCOS is to [install the Community Edition][2] on your favorite cloud provider.

 Once you've got DCOS installed, explore the [Web Interface][3].